 Students requesting a Peer Mentor should email the Coordinator, (email@example.com) and include: their name, student number, their program, year in their program, and, if applicable, course-specific needs.
 They should indicate their referral source (if they have one), and attach a current class schedule in a Word document.

 Liz will email students to offer an intake appointment on a first-come first-served basis.
 At the meeting, Liz will obtain specific details on the academic program you are in and the difficulties you are encountering.
 Students are carefully matched with Peer Mentors on the basis of Mentor availability and "fit" with the student's academic program and interests.
-There is a $20 fee for program participation.

 Feel free to browse the rest of the website, or contact the Peer Mentoring Program Director, Liz Racine, at firstname.lastname@example.org.